 Currently, several medications have received either Emergency Use Authorization or FDA approval for treatment of mild to moderate SARS-CoV-2 infection in non-hospitalized patients who are at high risk for progressing to severe disease and/or hospitalization.
-This guidance will cover those medications available for use in the BOP.
-Tixagevimab-cilgavimab (EVUSHELD) is indicated for pre-exposure prophylaxis only.
 It is important for the patient to make an informed decision about treatment, considering both the potential benefit of the treatment and the limited safety and efficacy data upon which the EUA decision was based.